OutSystems/docs-odc/src/eap/building-apps/events/backend-events.md

 ODC automatically retries back-end events when an unhandled exception or timeout occurs in the event handler, preventing the loss of back-end events due to transient issues.
 ODC can attempt up to ten retries in case of a failed event.

-You can use traces for both producer and subscriber apps to troubleshoot back-end events.
+You can use traces for both publisher and subscriber apps to troubleshoot back-end events.
 Refer to [traces](../../monitor-and-troubleshoot/monitor-apps.md) to learn more.